DanielCech/DCTableViewController/README.md

 The initializer of this struct has default value for each parameter - flexible notation

 #### 4. Table view cell creation
-Table view cells should comply with DCTableViewCellProtocol.
+Table view cells should comply with *DCTableViewCellProtocol*.

 ```func updateCell(viewModel: Any, delegate: Any?)```